-Folic/folinic acid can be prescribed to reduce this side effect.
+Folic or folinic acid can be prescribed to reduce this side effect

 Nausea, vomiting, diarrhoea or loss of appetite

-Take medication after food to minimise the side effects.
+If affected, take medication after food to minimise the side effects.
 Folic/folinic acid can be prescribed to reduce this side effect.
-Alternatively, Methotrexate can be converted to an injection form.
+Alternatively, methotrexate can be converted to an injection form.
 Consult your doctor immediately if you see bloody vomit or stools.

 Slow loss of hair

-(Warning signs: May be asymptomatic; unusual bleeding or bruising, lip or mouth ulcers with ‘flu-like’ symptoms may occur)
+Blood disorders (Warning signs: May be asymptomatic; unusual bleeding or bruising, lip or mouth ulcers with “flu-like” symptoms may occur)

 This article was last reviewed on